dreamgonfly/type-docopt/README.md

     programs.

--   `types`, by default `None`, is how you can provide custom types to type-docopt.
-If given as a dictionary with type names as keys and type constructors as values, type-docopt converts argument values to given type according to the type information of option description.
+-   `types`, by default `None`, is how you can provide custom types to **type-docopt**.
+If given as a dictionary with type names as keys and type constructors as values, **type-docopt** converts argument values to given type according to the type information of option description.
     Basic types (int, float, complex, str) are readily available.